bitcharmer/tlb_shootdowns/README.md

 Regardless of the method by which your program acquired memory there are side effects of freeing/reclaiming it.
 This post focuses on the impact of so called **TLB-shootdowns**.

-## The theory

 Due to the mechanics of handling memory loads and stores in modern hardware and the supporting physical design of most contemporary CPUs, threads running in the same [VAS](https://en.wikipedia.org/wiki/Virtual_address_space) will negatively impact one another just by deallocating memory.
-In formal terms: for a single program P its thread T<sub>0</sub> running on CPU<sub>0</sub> is expected to disrupt P's thread T<sub>1</sub> running on CPU<sub>1</sub> solely by the virtue of performing memory de-allocation within the same address space.
+In formal terms:
+> For a single program P its thread T<sub>0</sub> running on CPU<sub>0</sub> is expected to disrupt P's thread T<sub>1</sub> running on CPU<sub>1</sub> solely by the virtue of performing memory de-allocation within the same address space.

-In my terms - within the same program, threads can screw with other threads by freeing memory those other threads aren't even using.
+In my terms: within the same program, threads can mess with other threads by freeing memory those other threads aren't even using.
 You can probably guess how some react to a ludicrous statement like this.

 ![alt text](img/tenor.gif "")

 I don't blame them; the first time around that was my reaction too.

+## The theory

 In order to understand the phenomenon we have to explore the anatomy of a few crucial components and their mutual interactions.
 I'll assume we all know what [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory) is as a concept and start from here.